wp-plugins/rencontre/readme.txt

 * Memory of the search.
 * Update installation page in readme file.

+../08/2014 : Update 4

+* Limit number of result in search.

 = 1.0 =
 09/06/2014 - First stable version.